ResonantHbbHgg/bbggLimits/toyStudy/README.md

 The 15% difference is what we also observe in the analysis.

 Note: the width of 1.0 and 1.6 GeV are the _effective sigmas_ of the PDF.
-In the case of Crystal Ball functiuon with large tails, a simple scaling with the &sigma;_eff breaks.
+In the case of Crystal Ball function with large tails, a simple scaling with the &sigma;_eff breaks.